fossadev/fossabot-docs/docs/variables/pathdecode.md

 # $(pathdecode)

-Returns a decoded version of a path encoded string.
+Returns a decoded version of path encoded input.

 :::info The parsing for how paths are escaped/unescaped is often dependent on the programming language.